-Be it a wedding, a music festival or a TedX event, attendees can RSVP immediately using QR Codes.
+Be it a wedding, a music festival or a TedX event, attendees can scan an RSVP QR Code to update their attendance at the event.
 Event organizers can edit the time, venue or any information related to the event using a dynamic QR Code.

 Embedding QR Codes for event tickets is easier than one can imagine.
 Here are three ways to generate a QR Code for event ticketing –

 1. Use URL shortener to create a QR Code

 To create a QR Code that will redirect the users to the event’s URL, use a URL shortener.
 Once the URL is generated, simply add the URL in the QR Code generator’s page.
 A QR Code pops up on the screen instantaneously.
 Print this QR Code and add it to any printed material for the event.